 - Preventing dementia and Alzheimer's disease

-- Managing medical conditions that may lead to MCI-AT, especially high blood pressure
+- Manage medical conditions, especially high blood pressure

-- Staying mentally active by doing things like memory exercises, crossword puzzles, reading, and taking classes
+- Stay mentally active by doing things like memory exercises, crossword puzzles, reading, and taking classes

 American Psychiatric Association http://www.psych.org